wix/Detox/docs/Troubleshooting.RunningTests.md

 **Solution:** This error means that your version of Node does not support `async-await` syntax.
 You should do one of the two:

-1. Update Node to a version **higher than 7.6.0**, this versions will provide native support for async-await, and will spare the need to babel the test code (**recommended**, as it will save babel setup boilerplate, and make it easier to debug you tests).
+1. Update Node to a version **higher than 7.6.0**, these versions will provide native support for async-await.

-2. If you can't use a newer version of Node, you'll need to babel your test code, read more about it [here](https://babeljs.io/)

 <br>